 The following article was co-written with my friend and brother in Christ Derwin Gray.

-The Race Card of the Early Christians – What They Can Teach Us Today
+What The First Christians Can Teach Us Today

 Media coverage has heightened passions on both ends.
 Conversations about race, law, injustice, prejudice, guns, etc. are all being argued and inflamed.